renderedtext/semaphore-docs-new/source/docs/ubuntu-1804.md

 sem-version [LANGUAGE] [VERSION]
 ```

 where [LANGUAGE] is one of `elixir, erlang, go, java, php, ruby, python, scala` and `node`.
 The value of the [VERSION] parameter depends on the programming language used.
-Example of the sem-version in your job setup:
+Example of the sem-version in your job set up:

 ```bash
 sem-version go 1.9